What Is the Difference Between Actual and Proximate Cause?

 Proximate cause refers to any action that the court recognizes as the primary cause of your accident.
 You must prove that, if the action had not occurred, you would have not suffered the injuries you are claiming compensation for.
 The action in question may not be the first event that contributed to the accident or even the last event in a chain reaction.
 You must prove that the accident produced consequences that are foreseeable, and no one but the defendant is responsible.

-For example, say you are in a collision after one driver rear-ends the vehicle behind you, who then crashes into your car.
+For example, say you are in a car accident after one driver rear-ends the vehicle behind you, who then crashes into your car.
 If the first driver had not collided with the driver behind you, the accident would not have occurred, and you would have not experienced injuries.
 In this situation, the first driver’s actions would constitute proximate cause.